TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Ddev/Index.rst

 #.
 Use `ddev import-files` and follow the wizart to import the fileadmin folder to `html/fileadmin`

 #.
-Copy `html/typo3conf/AdditionalConfiguration.ddev.php` to `html/typo3conf/AdditionalConfiguration.php`

-#.
-Browse to `the frontend <http://typo3.org.ddev.local/>`_ or `the backend <http://typo3.org.ddev.local/typo3/>`_
+Browse to `the frontend <https://typo3.org.ddev.local/>`_ or `the backend <https://typo3.org.ddev.local/typo3/>`_

 Download and install assets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download the `database dump and assets <https://git-t3o.typo3.org/t3o/typo3.org/builds/artifacts/assets/download?job=dump-assets>`_ from GitLab.
+Download the `database dump and assets (for e.g. typo3.org website) <https://git-t3o.typo3.org/t3o/typo3.org/builds/artifacts/assets/download?job=dump-assets>`_ from GitLab.
+If you need the assets from TER, look to :ref:`ter-assets`.
+You need a typo3.org account to access this file.

 Build CSS and JS
 ~~~~~~~~~~~~~~~~

+The CSS and JS are built on every start of ddev.
+If you need to update them, just run `ddev start`.
+If you work on CSS and JS, you are able to use the built-in `npm` in the docker container by

 .. rst-class:: bignums

 #.
-Move to the folder :file:`html/typo3conf/ext/t3olayout/Build/`

-#. run `npm install` on terminal/bash/shell
+Run `ddev ssh`

+#.
+Change directory to `typo3conf/ext/t3olayout/Build/`

-#. run `npm run build`
+#.
+Run `npm watch`

-   For all those who don't want to do this or are not able to build these files using npm the latest version of these files are also included in the asset-download.
-Copy the folders :file:`Images`, :file:`JavaScript` and :file:`Css` to :file:`html/typo3conf/ext/t3olayout/Resources/Public` and you will be able to see the frontend as well.
+#.
+Change CSS and JS, the changes are generated live

 Get TYPO3 up and running
 ~~~~~~~~~~~~~~~~~~~~~~~~

+As there are no backend users in the dump, you need to setup a local admin account.

 .. rst-class:: bignums

-#.
-If you need a user to login to the backend you need to go to the
-   installtool.
-Therefore you need to move to the folder
-   :file:`html/typo3conf` and create a file named :file:`ENABLE_INSTALL_TOOL`.
-   This file can be empty.
-Then login to
-   `http(s)://yourinstall.local/typo3/install`.
-   The standard password (provided in :file:`AdditionalConfiguration.php`) is
-   `joh316`

-#.
-Scroll down to the tab 'important actions'.
-That is the start page of the
-   installtool.
-At the bottom of the page you will find the possibility to
-   create a new backend user.
-Create one and login to the backend.
+#. `ddev ssh`

+#. `../bin/typo3cms backend:createadmin` and set your username and password in the prompt.